OccupyMars2025/OccupyMars2025/README.md

 #### "Tens of millions of sedentary spectators watch a few exhausted athletes competing on the field.
 This is not the true meaning of competitive sports.
 Competitive sports should inspire everyone to step onto the field, exercise themselves, and develop strong physiques like athletes.
 To be honest, with your current physical condition, you really can't compare to female athletes on the field."

-### 2025/7/1 - 8/1: 经过这一个月的特训, 我要求你的身体素质在这期间发生 "脱胎换骨" 的变化
-### 2025/7/1 - 8/1: After one month of special training, I demand that your physical fitness undergoes a complete transformation during this period.
-### 2025/8/1: Run 10km in 44 minutes, run a half marathon in 1 hour and 29 minutes, do 300 push-ups in a row, do 100 pull-ups in a row, do 100 parallel bar dips in a row

-### 2025/6/1 - 12/31: Master AlphaFold 3 by thoroughly studying its research paper and codebase in the shortest time possible, then leverage it to design novel drugs targeting currently incurable diseases.

 ### <p align="center"> *Achieve small victories every hour* </p>